 Interpreters must not interrupt the presiding officer when they’re speaking.

-Interpreters don’t need to stand when speaking to a presiding office, or when a presiding officer speaks to them.
+Interpreters don’t need to stand when speaking to a presiding officer, or when a presiding officer speaks to them.

 Referring to a presiding officer